con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 And shaking in their hands their great vajras,
 The tips of which shine forth intensively,
-Great benefactors of sentient beings
+Great benefactors to all living beings
 Through skill, through insight, and through great compassion, (4)